B0XE2/Discord-bot-TOS-Privacy-policty/README.md

 6. Changes to Privacy Policy
 We may update this Privacy Policy periodically.
 Continued use of the Bot implies acceptance of the updated Policy.
 7. Contact Information
-For inquiries, please contact: [Your Contact Information or Support Server Link]
+For inquiries, please contact: [https://discord.gg/24QhW8AWUA]